Five County Initiative for Job Creation in Central Texas

 Opportunity Austin 3.0 will focus on initiatives for the economy, talent, and place.
 Top priorities include boosting economic diversification to proactively strengthen the economy, deepening the talent pool through development and attraction, and keeping the Greater Austin region attractive to entrepreneurs, business leaders and site selectors through expanded advocacy on issues such as a comprehensive regional transportation system and regional collaboration.

-Opportunity Austin 3.0 is targeting over eight key industries for future economic development, including: Clean Technology, Data Centers, Digital Media, HQ/Regional Office, Medical Device/Biosciences, Semiconductor, Software, Wireless, and other IT.
+Opportunity Austin 3.0 is targeting over eight key industries for future economic development, including: Advanced Manufacturing, Clean Energy & Power Technology, Data Management, Creative & Digital Media Technology, Life Sciences, and Corporate HQ & Regional Offices.
 The goal of Opportunity Austin 3.0 is to work toward measureable and impactful goals through a set of metrics which include Total Private Employment, Average Annual Wages, Per Capita Income, Poverty Rate, Child Poverty Rate, Educational Attainment (BA or higher), Commuters Who Drive Alone, and Congestion Index.

 The Chamber and its regional partners will continue to execute on the existing Opportunity Austin plan through 2013.